mrEDitor/gnome-shell-extension-scroll-panel/README.md

 		git clone https://github.com/mrEDitor/gnome-shell-extension-scroll-panel
 		cd gnome-shell-extension-scroll-panel

+2. Checkout the available latest tag (not tagged commits may be broken):

+		git checkout $(git describe --tags `git rev-list --tags --max-count=1`)

-2. Install extension into your Gnome Shell:
+3. Install extension into your Gnome Shell:

 		make install

-3. Enable (and configure, if needed) extension with
+4. Enable (and configure, if needed) extension with

 		gnome-extensions-app